Sweet and creamy, it’s easy to make homemade honey butter! Take it a step further by making your own butter in a mason jar.

 - Pour heavy cream into the mason jar, filling it half-way full.
 Screw the lid on.

-- Shake the mason jar for 8-10 minutes.
+- Shake the jar for 8-10 minutes.
 Shake for 30-60 seconds after you hear the butter has formed.

 - Remove the butter from the jar, straining the buttermilk.
 You can keep the buttermilk for other recipes or discard it.